HALFpipe/HALFpipe/README.rst

 .. image:: https://raw.githubusercontent.com/mindandbrain/pipeline/7c62b15091fb4fee5771d7ca7b76632d278785bb/static/image_preprocessingparams.png

 Finally, the statistical analyses across subjects needs to be specified.
+These are done with a general linear model.
+If nothing is specified, a one-sample t-test is performed.
+To further specify the model, a CSV-file should be passed.
+This is called ``covariates.csv`` in the example.
-For this, a CSV-file needs to be prepared.
-In one column the container expects the same subject names as contained in the file names (i.e., the ``*`` wildcard part).
+In this file, one column should contain subject names.
+These should be the same as in the file names (i.e., the ``*`` wildcard part).
 If multiple groups should be compared, another column is expected to contain the group names for each subject.
+The remaining columns are used as covariates and are regressed out.
+Commonly, variables such as age, sex or left/right-handedness are used.

 .. image:: https://raw.githubusercontent.com/mindandbrain/pipeline/7c62b15091fb4fee5771d7ca7b76632d278785bb/static/image_groupstats.png